koraxkorakos/primordial/README.md

 For a discussion and concrete benchmarks see the [Kwasir](https://github.com/kvasir-io/Kvasir).

-We state complexity in amortized number of template class of function instantiations using bi O notationb.
+We state complexity in amortized number of template class of function instantiations using bi $$O$$ notationb.
 Note that pure lookups (usings) do not create any template class or function instatiations and are thus rated as
 $$O(0)$$ .
+Note that type aliases (`using`) and concepts to not contribute to the complexity as no dynamic memory needs to be allocated on their use, which needs to low compitime cost.

 Algorithms
 ----------

-The library distinguishes itself from other C++ compile time unit libraries by an encoding of the unit powers into multiplicative group of reduced fractions of natural numbers  $$\left(\mathbb{Q}_{\mathbb{N}},\cdot\right)$$.
+The library distinguishes itself from other C++ compile time unit libraries by an encoding the unit powers into elements of the multiplicative group of reduced fractions of natural numbers  $$\left(\mathbb{Q}_{\mathbb{N}},\cdot\right)$$.
 Each base unit is mapped to a unique prime number.
-Positive powers represented by the numerator, negative ones by the denomniator.
+Positive powers are represented by the numerator, negative ones by the denomniator.